Australia, South Australia, Western Australia

 Adelaide Shores

-Afterwards I found my way up to Adelaide’s Botanical Gardens to have a free snoop around when I discovered a massive wombat dead in the middle of a side path.
+Afterwards, I found my way up to Adelaide’s Botanical Gardens to have a free snoop around when I discovered a massive wombat dead in the middle of a side path.
 It was so big I wasn’t sure what it was at first, but when I reported it they acted like it happens all the time there.
 They were very nice gardens to walk around, but you would feel the heat beginning to build – so I thought it best to hop into a few free museums while I had the chance.